 Cathy Carey Bio

-Cathy Carey is a Contemporary Color Expressionist painter whose luminous oil paintings celebrate the connections between people, animals, and the natural world.
-Her work radiates joy through bold color, flowing movement, and a sense of mystical energy—inviting viewers to find reassurance, inspiration, and wonder.
+Cathy Carey is a Contemporary Color Expressionist painter and Chair of the Oceanside Museum of Art Artist Alliance.
+Her luminous, emotionally charged oil paintings explore the deep connections between people, animals, and the natural world.
+Through bold color, flowing movement, and a sense of mystical energy, her work creates transformative experiences that inspire joy, resilience, and wonder.

-Born in Virginia and trained at the Corcoran School of Art and Virginia Commonwealth University, Carey built a successful career in design and illustration before dedicating herself fully to painting.
-Her design background informs the clarity of her compositions, while her artistic vision transforms emotion into color, creating spaces of joy, resilience, and connection.
+Born in Virginia and trained at the Corcoran School of Art and Virginia Commonwealth University, Carey began her career blending design and illustration with an active fine art exhibition practice.
+This dual path shaped her distinctive visual language—her design background informing the clarity of her compositions, while her artistic vision transforms emotion into color, creating visual spaces where viewers feel uplifted, grounded, and connected.

-Carey’s work has been exhibited across the U.S., featured in American Art Collector and Southwest Art, and is represented by galleries in Taos and Santa Fe, NM, as well as Scottsdale and Tucson, AZ.
+Her work has been exhibited throughout the United States, featured in American Art Collector and Southwest Art, and represented by galleries in Taos and Santa Fe, New Mexico, as well as Scottsdale and Tucson, Arizona.

-In addition to her studio practice, Carey has led and advocated for the arts as Director of Programming at Front Porch Gallery, Chair of Oceanside Museum of Art’s Artist Alliance, and President of Surfing Madonna Oceans Project, where she combined art with environmental stewardship.
-Through her paintings and leadership, she shares a message of resilience and hope, leaving a legacy of art that uplifts and connects.
+Beyond her studio practice, Carey has been a dedicated leader and advocate for the arts.
+She has served as Director of Programming at Front Porch Gallery, Chair of the Oceanside Museum of Art Artist Alliance, and President of the Surfing Madonna Oceans Project—roles through which she has championed creative community, environmental stewardship, and the transformative power of art.
+Through her paintings and her leadership, she continues to cultivate resilience, hope, and joyful connection in the world around her.

 Mission